-Investigation - The review of the performance calculations showed a significant difference between the calculated and measured temperature of the first-stage discharge.
-A cursory review of the original performance calculations showed the expected first- and second-stage discharge temperatures were 79°F (26°C) and 129°F (54°C) compared to the observed temperatures of 124°F (51°C) and 191°F (88°C), a difference in the absolute temperature of 10%.
+The review of the performance calculations showed a significant difference between the calculated and measured temperature of the first stage discharge.
+A cursory review of the original performance calculations showed the expected first and second stage discharge temperatures were 26°C (79°F) and 54°C (129°F) compared to the observed temperatures of 51°C (124°F) and 88°C (191°F), a difference in the absolute temperature of 10%.
 The temperatures are measured at the cylinder nozzles and, hence, include the valve heating effects.
-A difference of 10% between a compressor performance model and observation is generally acceptable.
-However, in this case the error continues to be compounded as temperature is used in other calculations of compressor performance and gas properties and because no cooler was used.
-Further investigation showed other performance factors, such as flow and power, were significantly different - much higher than 10% - when the original performance calculations were compared to the observations.
+A difference of 10% between a compressor performance model and observation is generally acceptable; however, in this case the error continues to be compounded as temperature is used in other calculations of compressor performance and gas properties and by the fact that there was no cooler.
+Further investigation showed other performance factors, such as, flow and power were significantly different, much higher than 10%, when the original performance calculations were compared to the observations.

 Before the pulsation model could be investigated, the inaccuracies in the compressor performance model needed to be resolved.
-Additional performance calculations were done using a variety of OEM programs, commercial programs and Beta's own compressor performance program.
-The different performance programs showed a wide variation in results.
+Additional performance calculations were done using a variety of OEM programs, commercial programs, and Beta's own compressor performance program.
+The different performance programs showed a wide variation in result.
 None of the OEM or commercial programs tested were able to accurately calculate the compressor performance.
-Several of the programs were not able to calculate the compressor performance for the two-stage operation, as the proper gas properties could not be calculated and the program was not able to achieve a mass balance for the first and second stage (the programs crashed or aborted because of errors).
-Beta's compressor performance program calculated the first- and second-stage discharge temperatures to be 121°F (49°C) and 188°F (86°C), less than 1% difference between the calculated and measured absolute temperatures.
+Several of the programs were not able to calculate the compressor performance for the two stage operation as the proper gas properties could not be calculated and the program was not able to achieve a mass balance for the first and second stage (the programs crashed or aborted due to errors).
+Beta's compressor performance program calculated the first and second stage discharge temperatures to be 49°C (121°F) and 86°C (188°F), less than 1% difference between the calculated and measured absolute temperatures.

 Figure 4 shows the difference between the discharge temperatures that were calculated by the various performance programs as compared to the observed discharge temperature.
 The discharge temperature is one of the fundamental characteristics of the compressor performance, which must be calculated accurately as it is used in many other calculations.
-Errors in the discharge temperature calculation will be compounded in later calculations, resulting in greater errors.
+Errors in the discharge temperature calculation will be compounded in later calculations resulting in greater errors.